Dreams Do Come True

 I will be eternally grateful to my grandfather Karl Hjalmar Göös, my grandmother Edit Göös, my mother Kaarina Göös and my aunt Hellevi Göös.
 Without them the Klemola Manor would never have been built.

 The Klemola Manor has its roots in the Irjala Manor.
 Irjala’s first owner was Gottlieb John, known as the energetic mayor of Hämeenlinna from 1766 until 1800.
-His wife was Teresia Gygnaeus from Janakkala’s Leppäkoski.
-She was the sister of Uno Gygnaeus, the father of the Finnish public school system.
+His son was Hans Henrik John and his son was Gottlieb Johannes John.
+His wife was Therese Cygnaeus from Janakkala’s Leppäkoski.
+She was the sister of Uno Cygnaeus, the father of the Finnish public school system.
 The couple had a daughter called Fanny.